Updated:

 Resilience helps young people gain skills for life that help them deal with, and manage challenging situations and circumstances that are unfortunately unavoidable in life.
 These can include managing unexpected change, going through transitions, dealing with daily hassles or a range of stressors.

 Resilience also helps young people to cope with unexpected traumatic events, such as the COVID-19 pandemic.
-The ability to deal with uncertainty, change and ambiguity are key skills.
-Learning skills for resilience during adolescence can make a real change to a young person's outcomes and success in life.
+The ability to deal with uncertainty, change and ambiguity are some of key skills required for resilience.

 Resilience is a dynamic learning process that combines several internal mechanisms and strategies that individuals utilise when faced with challenges or adversity.
 Our approach helps young people learn skills that develop these components of resilience.